SphereII/WinterProject-A20/Mods/0-SCore/ReadMe.md

 [ Change Log ]
 Version:

+	[ Lock Pick
+		- Adjusted MaxGiveAmount to be 2 * the perk level

+	[ Music Boxes ]
+		- Reformatted

+	[ IsActive ]
+		- Fixed some issues with the TileEntity AlwaysActive
+		- Re-enabled full Winter-Project support

 	[ Inert ]
 		- When an entity is inert, the entity is paused.
 No animations, no sound, no attacks, and takes no damage.
 		- When an entity has the following property, it will only be active at night.
 Otherwise, it'll be considered inert.